My Beauty Diary – First Try

 A few months ago, my aunt gave me a box of face masks to try.
 At first, I didn’t even know what brand they were, because everything was written in Chinese, and I only knew about 5 characters on the whole box.
 Then I came across a review on someone’s blog, and noticed my masks were very similar – they turned out to be from a popular Taiwanese brand, My Beauty Diary.

-I was really excited to try them out, but it was a good thing I did my research before I tried them, because it turned out my box of masks were fake!
+I was really excited to try them out, but it was a good thing I did my research before I tried them, because it turned out my box of My Beauty Diary masks was fake!
 I don’t mean to offend anyone, but being Chinese, I know for a fact that we like to counterfeit fakes a lot.
 Just take a look at the handbag dealers on Canal St. in Chinatown, or all the fake Benefit and MAC cosmetics sold by eBay sellers, most of whom are from Hong Kong.

 Your skin is sensitive and needs to be taken care of; be careful and only buy skincare and makeup products from reputable stores/sellers.
 I bought my Rice Peptides masks from Sasa.com for a little less than $12/box.